russell-archer/ImageApiAlamofire/README.md

 ![](./readme-assets/image01.jpg)

-If you only know the URL of the package repository (e.g. on GitHub) then use that:
+If you know the URL of the package repository (e.g. on GitHub) then use that:

 ![](./readme-assets/image02.jpg)